Color Glass Condensate meets High Twist Expansion: The Color Glass Condensate formalism

 The value of $x$ is taken as in Eq.\,\eqref{eq::x-definition} \cite{Jalilian-Marian:2005tod}:

 and the value of $x_q$ is bounded below by the relation:

 where $E_p$ is the energy of the incoming proton, $\eta_{\gamma}$ is the pseudo-rapidity of the photon, and the constrain $\xi \leq 1$.

 As it stands, Eq.\,\eqref{eq:CGC_photon_prod} is not well-defined as it contains divergences when the quark and photon are collinear: $\frac{\pt}{1-\xi} = \frac{\pgammat}{\xi}$ (photon collinear to outgoing quark), and $\pgammat=0$ (photon collinear to incoming quark).
-Since our focus is to study direct photon production, this divergence can be systematically isolated by subtracting the fragmentation contribution (see e.g. \cite{Ducloue:2017kkq}).
+Since our focus is to study direct photon production, this divergence can be systematically isolated by subtracting the fragmentation contribution by imposing an isolation cone around the photon (see e.g. \cite{Ducloue:2017kkq}).
 Alternatively, we note that direct photon production is dominant in the limit in which the photon transverse momentum is hard; thus we can perform a Taylor expansion in inverse powers of $p_{\gamma\perp}$.
 We will follow this latter approach.